 Brands within a portfolio usually share common traits, such as product categories or target markets.
 They also often share the same go-to-market approaches.

 Portfolio management should be built around the investment of financial and people resources.
 The specific management of each brand to achieve the best performance, the collective power of the total portfolio, and the fit of each brand within the portfolio.
+A brand’s major investments are in advertising, innovation, sales coverage, and the customer experience.

 Manage each brand to its full potential